 To give you an idea, some of my classmates were:

 Also, Hojat ol Eslam Ghasemian, was our Physicist teacher!
-My impression about him back then was that he was wise man, educated at Sharif university.
+He was a very religious person, true; but a very a wise man, educated at a top university: Sharif.
 Unfortunately, later, he left his past and studied at Hoze to became one of those radical Akhoonds.
-Later, I don't know why, but he joined Saeed Jalili's gang; who I think is one of those who are a member of a Freemasonry branch in Iran; a Zionist-backed underground cult that their members mark their foreheads like branded animals, and falsely presenting it as a sign of prayer.
+Later, I don't know why, but he joined Saeed Jalili's gang; who I think is one of those members of a branch of Freemasonry in Iran; a Zionist-backed underground cult that their members mark their foreheads like branded animals, and falsely presenting it as a sign of prayer.
 I know this from someone in Denmark who revealed too much about freemasonry as he wanted to convince me to join such satanic cults!
 Ghasemian later also became famous as the "first religions pimp," as he legalized opening brothels to serve women for a fee!
 They call it the "House of Chastity;" Same business, different name...
+Do I see him a representative of God?
+No. Do I have respect for him?
+Yes, as he was my teacher once; and all teachers should be respected.
+Is he an idiot?!
+No; he might have been brainwashed a bit, like many others, or does things in a different way that we might not understand the intentions.
+And also some of the things he says, in my opinion are correct, but not everything of course.

 Dr. Fakhreddin Danesh Ashiani who was the head of our school, later became the minister of education.
 He was actually one of the wise ministers during the good times when Iran was less occupied by those Zionist-backed extremists like Ahmadinejad.